Nepiki/Guides/Eternal-Eyes.md

 * You must have them **in your inventory** for them to count.
 The number of jewels the achievements track will increase as you earn them decrease as you use them.

 * This isn't as tedious as it may seem.
-If you leave the Pappet Book achievements for last, and don't blow through tons of jewels along the way, you'll end up with all six Collector achievements long before you beat the final dungeon.
+If you leave the Pappet Book achievements for the late game, and don't blow through tons of jewels along the way, you'll end up with all six Collector achievements long before you beat the final dungeon.
 Especially if you decided to grind for the item drop achievements.

 ***